Ngaio Health

 Picture

 When forward bending is sensitive, learning to hinge from the hips (left), rather than flexing through the spine (right), can reduce pressure on irritated discs and help protect the lower back during daily tasks or lifting.
+The key is not to avoid bending out of fear, but to listen to your body — if the movement feels irritating, adjust how you do it, while knowing that gentle everyday bending is still safe and normal.

 Facet joints take on more load